Check Field Trips page for updated information on field trips for club members

 The ETGMS Board of Directors is pleased to present the following events:

 - General Members Meeting, Dec.
 7th, 6:45 pm. at the Clubhouse.
-Annual Christmas Gift Exchange
+Board of Directors Elections and Annual Christmas Gift Exchange.

 - General Members Meeting, Jan.
 4th, 6:45 pm. at the Clubhouse.
 Mineralogy Sub Group will give a presentation.